 Is this plausible?

 Epicurus really needs to make this point.
 Because what he wants, in the end, is to say that we can become happy by reducing our desires.
-And the happiness that we will achieve by getting rid of our desires is as good as the happiness we would get by fulfilling them (see here for a detailed explanation of that thought).
-Now that couldn’t be the case if fulfilling my desires, let’s say for a chocolate, gave me anything positive.
+And the happiness that we will achieve by getting rid of our desires is as good as the happiness we would get by fulfilling them.
+Now that couldn’t be the case if fulfilling my desires, let’s say for chocolate, gave me anything positive.
 Then I would need that chocolate in order to be happy.

 Whether we agree with Epicurus or not, the idea is worth thinking about for a moment.
 In a culture like ours, where advertisements and commercial interests always try to push us towards fulfilling our desires in the most expensive, most consumerist, most troublesome ways for ourselves (which are the most profitable ways for those who try to influence our choices): in this environment, it is refreshing and empowering to realise that what we really want when we buy something is to get rid of a need, of what Epicurus would call a pain: hunger, thirst, the need for transportation, the need for a phone that will allow us to talk to our family and friends.
 These needs are legitimate, and we should try to address them.

-So perhaps it is true, after all, that the best, the most valuable, the most lasting kind of happiness is nothing but the absence of pain.
+So perhaps it is true, like Epicurus thought, that the best, the most valuable, the most lasting kind of happiness is nothing but the absence of pain.